rsdoiel/antenna/planet.md

 date: 2025-06-04, from: RTÉ News

-An unpublished Children's Health Ireland report into concerns at one of its hospitals is to be referred to An Garda Síochána.
+An unpublished Children's Health Ireland report, into concerns at one of its hospitals, is to be referred to An Garda Síochána by the Health Service Executive.

 <br>